My motorcycle licence

 The holder of any class of South Australian driver's licence can ride a moped as long as the moped is registered, insured and compliant with Australian design rules.

-The holder of a learner's permit cannot ride a moped unless the permit is for R-Date or R class.
+The holder of a South Australian learner's permit cannot ride a moped unless the permit is endorsed with "R-Date".

 What is a moped?